TerrorVision

-TerrorVision is a 1986 American science fiction horror comedy film directed by Ted Nicolaou, produced and written by Albert and Charles Band and composed by Richard Band, all of whom would go on to found and work with Full Moon Features in 1989.
+TerrorVision is a 1986 American science fiction horror comedy film directed by Ted Nicolaou, produced and written by Albert and Charles Band and composed by Richard Band, all of whom went on to found and work with Full Moon Features in 1989.
 TerrorVision was made by Empire International Pictures, the production company owned by Charles Band prior to Full Moon, and was released in February 1986.

 The story follows an alien creature sent to Earth, which ends up inside a household where three kids must take care of it to prevent it from going into a hungry rampage.
 While not a critical or commercial success, it later developed as a cult film, particularly a "so bad it's good" film.

 Plot

 On an alien planet named Pluton, an alien garbage disposal converts a monstrous mutant called a Hungry Beast into energy and beams it into space.
 Meanwhile, on Earth, the Putterman family is getting satellite television, courtesy of a temperamental DIY satellite antenna.
 The reception is poor at first, but suddenly strengthens when a bolt of the alien energy hits the dish.

 Sherman Putterman and his ex-military, survivalist grandfather set out to enjoy a night of horror films hosted by the buxom Medusa.
 Meanwhile, Sherman's parents go out to meet some swingers and his sister Suzy goes out with her rocker boyfriend O.D.
 Sherman and his grandfather eventually fall asleep, but are awakened when the Hungry Beast materializes out of the TV and eats the grandfather.
 Sherman's parents later arrive along with swingers Cherry and Spiro.
 Despite Sherman's plea, his mother locks him in the fallout shelter so he will not ruin their evening.

 Sherman tries calling the police, but they take him to be a prank caller.
 He also calls Medusa, but she dismisses him as a psychotic.
 Later, the Beast travels through the television into the house's sex-themed "Pleasure Dome", eats Cherry, and imitates her to lure Spiro.
 Sherman's parents also get eaten after they discover the remains of the swingers.
 Sherman uses some plastic explosive to break out of the bunker as O.D. and his sister arrive.